 8 Tips for Dealing with Holiday Stress

-For some, holidays are a time of joy, but for many others they are a time of great stress and anxiety.
+Ah, the holiday season of peace and goodwill toward all.
+There may be some peace and goodwill around, but it doesn’t reach us all, does it?
+For some, holidays are a time of joy, but for many others, this time of year can be a time of great stress and anxiety.
 For those of us in recovery, with personal and sometimes family battles raging all the time, the holidays can be a very distressing and triggering time.

 My wish for you is that you have a day to take care of yourself, give and receive love, and go to bed at the end feeling that you have done your best.
 Christmas aside, this is my for you every day of every year.
 If, however, you are feeling anxious about how to get through the holidays without having a meltdown, these tips might help.